 - A 9.9 square metre extension to the existing dining room.
 The existing dining room forms part of an addition to the dwelling.
-The extension requires the demolition of the rear wall of the dining room; - The installation of a new door and windows to the western elevation of the dining room; - The installation of two new window awnings to the western façade of the dwelling; and - The demolition of the existing exterior rear deck adjacent to the dining room.
+The extension requires the demolition of the rear wall of the dining room; - The installation of two new window awnings to the western façade of the dwelling; and - The demolition of the existing exterior rear deck adjacent to the dining room.